AJ2O/aws-whitepapers-summary/12-factor.md

   - Runs the app in the execution environment, by launching some set of the app's processes against a selected release

 ## VI.
 Processes
+**Execute the app as one or more stateless processes**

+- Twelve-factor processes are **stateless** and **share-nothing**
+  - Any data that needs to persist must be stored in a stateful backing service, such as a database
+- The app should never assume that anything cached in memory or on disk will be available on a future request or job
+  - A future request should be able to be served by a different process with no issue, hence being stateless

 ## VII.
 Port Binding